tremor-rs/tremor-www/docs/guides/basics.md

     # Create our script
     create script punctuate;

-    # Wire our capitailized text to the script
+    # Wire our capitalized text to the script
     select string::capitalize(event) from in into punctuate;
     # Wire our script to the output
     select event from punctuate into out;